Blackfire-IamaPineapple24/Cortana/README.md

 ---

+The latest binary in the releases is 2.3.0, but if you'd like to try the pre-release versions (The new app), they are available.

 Support for additional languages is not implemented yet, but if you want to help with translating in the future, there is a Crowdin page linked here.

 ---